 - To check I usually cut one bratwurst in the middle, it should not be pink anymore.

 - You can also use a meat thermometer to check for doneness.

-- Grilling sausages in the pan might cause them to be burned on the outside, while still raw on the inside.
+- Grilling bratwurst in the pan might cause them to be burned on the outside while remaining slightly raw on the inside.